Skip to main content

 • true: Accept the join request (use false to reject)

-• --node-offset: Your node’s offset
+• --node-offset: Your node’s unique identifier (chosen during node initialization)

 You cannot join a cluster unless the cluster owner has first proposed you using propose-join-cluster.